 Top Nail Art trends of 2019 (that we’ll be bringing into 2020)

 The standard of nail art really heightened this year.
 From new nail art trends to classical styles making a comeback and extravagant celebrity nails taking over our Instagram feeds (cough cough Cardi B).
-To end 2019, I’ve reviewed some of the biggest trends this year and looked back on some of my favourite designs.
+To end 2019, I’ve reviewed some of the biggest nail art trends and looked back on some of my favourite designs.
 Enjoy!

 This style gives a space age effect that can take a simple design to the next level without having to cover the whole nail.
 I really like looks that incorporate this in a subtle way e.g. metallic triangles or lines on plain base coats.
 Though this is typically associated with shades such as silver, turquoise and black, we are starting to see softer shades used shiny metallic elements e.g. rose gold, baby pink.